AIM is the OFFICIAL youth program of the Amateur Trapshooting Association.

 Insurance Statement: “AIM” has been added as an additional named insured on ATA’s policy and is afforded the same liability protection as is currently in effect for all of the other approved ATA entities and activities.
 For more information, please call Sportsman’s Insurance: (800) 925-7767

-Special Awards: Special awards are available at the AIM Grand Championships for Teams/Squads representing the organizations below: 4H, FFA, Boy Scouts of America, American Legion.
+Special Awards: Special awards are available at the AIM Grand Championships for Teams/Squads representing the organizations below: State Conservation, 4H, FFA, Boy Scouts of America, American Legion.